anshpreetlayal/practice_data_engineering_bash/README.md

 # Go to a file within a directory
 cd Directoryname/Filename/

-# Open a file with spaces
+# To Open a file with spaces, we can use any of these three options
 cd My\ Books
 cd "My Books"
 cd 'My Books'

 ```

+# Cat command
+- reads each File parameter in sequence and writes it to standard output